Jahfry/Miscellaneous/README.md

 ...
 10 years ago I would have wanted more notes but been too interested in getting things running to bother.

+But today things are different.
+Why?

-...
-Today,between watching both of my parents falling into dementia (father was a DBA and Unix toolchain coder who can barely use a web browser now) along with my 50+ year old brain slowing down ...
-I wanted more documentation!
+* Watching both of my parents falling into dementia (father was a DBA and Unix toolchain coder who can barely use a web browser now)
+* My 50+ year old brain slowing down

-Probably also has something to do with having a career in Technical Marketing / Sales Engineering / Project Management.
-While I'm no longer working (medical stuff, which contributes to my own memory issues) I still prefer to make everything as documented as I can.
+Also has something to do with having a career in Technical Marketing / Sales Engineering / Project Management.
+While I'm no longer working (medical spine stuff, which contributes to memory issues) I still prefer to make everything as documented as I can.